Serving Ideas

 Versatile by Nature

-The original way — yogurt sauce as the base, dumplings on top, tomato sauce poured over, finished with dried mint.
+The original way — dumplings as the base, tomato sauce on top, yogurt sauce poured over, finished with dried mint.
 This is how it's done at every Afghan table.

 Drop the dumplings into a warm, spiced broth for a hearty, comforting soup.
 Perfect on a cold day — the sauces double as a rich soup base.